DragonsInn/BIRD3-legacy/MigrationRundown.md

     * Use JSON instead of XML: No
     * Terminal mode: No
 - Help center (docs)
-    * Bridge the BIRD3 docs into site: No
-    * Markdown based docs: No
+    * SPA within MPA: use webpack to generate docs off markdown.
 - Story
     * Public story: No
     - Jobs